hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 [Eww](https://github.com/elkowar/eww) (ElKowar's Wacky Widgets) is a widget system made in Rust, which lets you create your own widgets similarly to how you can in AwesomeWM.
-The key difference is that it is independent of your window manager!
-Or for us your Wayland compositor.
+The key difference is that it is independent of your window manager/compositor.

 In order to use [Eww](https://github.com/elkowar/eww), you first have to install it, either using your distro's package manager, by searching `eww-wayland`, or